cewing/training.python_web/source/presentations/session01.rst

 .. class:: incremental

 When you're ready, type the following in the *client* interpreter.
-Watch the server!

 .. class:: incremental